vojtaprazak/ViewTomo/README.md

 To verify the installation and baseline functionality, a lightweight sample dataset is included directly within the repository.
 Demo Data Path: viewtomo/demo_dataset/
 Contents: A 4× binned raw view tilt-series stack (.mrc).
 Please note that viewtomo_align parameters were optimised for unbinned data.
-This is intended purely for testing basic functionality.
+This is intended purely for testing basic functionality, the results are expected to underwhelming with the 4x binned data.

 Run the pipeline on a single tilt series (uses AreTomo2 by default, use --engine imod to switch to IMOD only):
 ```bash